Full width image

 1. What to Submit

-Participants must submit a Pickle file (.pkl) containing predictions for each scan.
-Each prediction must include all detected movable and interactable instances in that scan.
+For the pahse of movable part segmentation and articulation prediction, participants must submit zip files (.zip) containing predictions for each sca Each prediction must include all detected movable and interactable instances in that scan.
+The baseline output predictions in .pickle file in the format of following:

 {